TAI CHI TERMS AND DEFINITIONS

 ― Master T.T.
 Liang "Tai Chi Chuan for Health and Self Defense"

-Below is a list of Tai Chi Terms, definitions, and meanings to help you to understand some of the more common terms used in a Tai Chi class.
+Below is a list of Tai Chi Terms, definitions, and meanings to help you to understand some of the more common terms used in a Tai Chi or Qigong class.
 Learning some of the commonly used Tai Chi terms and definitions will increase your understanding of Tai Chi Chuan.

 An: Push.
 A technique for pushing or striking an opponent.4